-Tuscarawas County children currently in substitute care could be children of all ages who are Biracial(White/African-American), Hispanic, African-American, and White.
-They may be part of a sibling group and may have Attention Deficit Disorder, Adjustment Disorder, Anxiety Disorder, Oppositional Defiant Disorder, Reactive Attachment Disorder, Post Traumatic Stress Disorder, developmental delays, or may have a mental or physical handicap such as mild mental retardation, a genetic disorder, mental illness, Fetal Alcohol Syndrome, deafness, or seizure disorders.
+Tuscarawas County children currently in substitute care could be children of all ages who are Biracial (White/African-American), Hispanic, African-American, and White.
+They may be part of a sibling group and may have Attention Deficit Disorder, Adjustment Disorder, Anxiety Disorder, Oppositional Defiant Disorder, Reactive Attachment Disorder, Post Traumatic Stress Disorder, developmental delays, or may have a mental or physical handicap such as a genetic disorder, mental illness, Fetal Alcohol Syndrome, deafness, or seizure disorders.
 Many children have experienced chronic neglect, been sexually abused, and some have suffered serious physical abuse.
 Some children have experienced problems because of their parents' substance abuse and domestic violence.
 Other children are teens with adjustment and behavioral problems who need to learn independent living skills.
-Generally TCJFS has approximately 90 children in substitute care.
+Generally TCJFS has approximately 123 children in substitute care.
+These children may be placed in foster homes, kinship homes, adoptive homes, group homes or residential treatment homes.